-Long a requirement for equipment used in the Central Office in the North American Public Switched Network, the rigorous Network Equipment Building System (NEBS) criteria have become a universal measure of network product excellence.
+NEBS certification has long been a requirement for equipment used in the Central Office in the North American Public Switched Network.
+The rigorous Network Equipment Building System (NEBS) requirements have become a universal measure of network product excellence.

 Reliability of the telephone system is considered a national security issue, is demanded by consumers, and makes good business sense.
 Therefore, NEBS testing is taken very seriously by both the RBOCs and other service providers.